Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 <dd style="margin-left: 8">URL of a web page containing further information about the client</dd>

 </dl>

+**iGov-NL**
+In this version of iGOV-NL we follow iGOV for the requirement that the Authorization servers MUST support dynamic client registration.
+However depending on how the future authentication architecture of the dutch government develops in regards to OAuth we may revisit this in a future revision.
+The current requirement fits an architecture where there is a limited number of widely used authorization servers.
+However if in practice we start seeing a very large number of authorization servers with limited use this requirement can become a reccomendation in a future version of this profile.
+For these authorization servers with limited use we consider mandatory support for dynamic client registration a large burden.
+**/iGov-NL**

 <!-- ### [3.1.4.](#rfc.section.3.1.4) Client Approval -->
 ### Client Approval